Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Material: Cotton

-The TOTARK Dog Digging Toy is a snuffle mat that has a selection of different tops to challenge your dog.
+The TOTARK Dog Digging Toy is a snuffle mat with a selection of different tops to challenge your dog.
 The inside of the toy includes flaps, pockets, and felt where treats can be hidden.
-All of the areas are safe for your dog to dig in, and the variety will keep your dog entertained while it tries to find all of the kibble and other treats you add.
+All the areas are safe for your dog to dig in, and the variety will keep your dog entertained while they search for the kibble and other treats you add.

 It is machine washable and made from Oxford fabric.
 It is also suitable for dogs of any size.
 It is a little pricier than some of the basic puzzle toys, and while it should survive most diggers, it won’t stand up to being chewed by aggressive chewers.